What are children's rights?

 At APECC we are exploring the notion of the atelier as a virtual space - for dialogue and debate - where people can come together to share ideas, practices, challenges and inspirational stories about the ways in which children's rights are being enacted across the world.
 It is a space for thinking, reflection and critical analysis that enables an opportunity to discuss the important issues with others.

 We believe that children's rights does not have a postcode and must be about all children's protection, participation and provisions.

 A 4 year old child offers her consent to be a part of the children's rights project

 We offer a complete live webinar series that supports educators in working with children's rights education in practice.
 Supporting the position that many educational frameworks mandate teaching children about their rights, from a holistic and equity point of view, this series examines the United Nations Convention on the Rights of the Child as well as explores what this might look and feel like in a context where children and adults are working together.
 This series builds as four x 1 hour webinars that can be offered to teams at intervals relevant to each context.

-A more comprehensive online version of this course will also be available on our Learning Management System in January 2019
+A more comprehensive online version of this course is available on our Learning Management System

 Office location: 1215 Yandina Coolum Road

 Postal address: PO Box 804

 © 2020 Deborah Harcourt

 All rights reserved for all ideas, titles and content